 Disclaimer: Partnerships & affiliate links help us create better content.
 Learn how.

-PureVPN is one provider that actually does.
-It has made huge strides in overcoming past mistakes and dedicating its time to user privacy.
+PureVPN has made huge strides in overcoming past mistakes and dedicating its time to user privacy.
 Today, PureVPN is solely focused on “keeping your online privacy intact and offering absolute internet freedom.”

 They have worked to improve their reputation in recent years with a number of independent audits, aiming to prove that the software works as it should.
 Does it stack up to other, more reputable VPN providers, like NordVPN?
 Over 3 million users today seem to think so.